lanudo2013/dotsub-demo/README.md

 2. Set *JAVA_HOME* env variable to a JDK 11 home directory.
 3. Run *mvn –DskipTests install*.
 This command will skip tests.
 As output, it will generate a jar file named dotsub-demo-0.0.1.jar in the ‘target’ subfolder.
 4. Point to the target folder
 5. Run *java –jar dotsub-demo-0.0.1..jar*.
 This will launch the server application in the url http://localhost:8080.
+At this url, the app will open the form page.
 6. If you want to open swagger UI, go to http://localhost:8080/swagger-ui.html

 To run the tests: